EverestAPI/CelesteCollabUtils2/DOCUMENTATION.md

 You can take the skulls that ship with the collab utils as a reference.

+You can change the chapter panel skull icon for **any** campaign using this feature: if the maps are in `Maps/foldername`, put the skull icon at `Graphics/Atlases/Gui/CollabUtils2/skulls/foldername`.

 ### Journal Trigger

 This trigger allows you to bring up a journal similar to the overworld, but showing your progress on a particular level set.
 This journal will also include speed berry PBs.